MomenGit/AirBnB_clone/README.md

 The objectives of this step are as follows:

-Implement a parent class called BaseModel to handle the initialization, serialization, and deserialization of all future instances.
+- Implement a parent class called BaseModel to handle the initialization, serialization, and deserialization of all future instances.
-Establish a simple flow of serialization/deserialization: Instance <-> Dictionary <-> JSON string <-> File.
+- Establish a simple flow of serialization/deserialization: Instance <-> Dictionary <-> JSON string <-> File.
-Create all the necessary classes for AirBnB (e.g., User, State, City, Place) as subclasses of the BaseModel.
+- Create all the necessary classes for AirBnB (e.g., User, State, City, Place) as subclasses of the BaseModel.
-Develop the first abstracted storage engine for the project, which is the File storage.
+- Develop the first abstracted storage engine for the project, which is the File storage.
-Create comprehensive unit tests to validate all classes and the storage engine.
+- Create comprehensive unit tests to validate all classes and the storage engine.

-Command Interpreter Overview
+#### Command Interpreter Overview

 The command interpreter serves as an interactive shell, similar to the Shell in Unix, allowing you to manage the objects of the AirBnB project.
 Some of the supported operations include:

-Creating a new object (e.g., User, Place).
+- Creating a new object (e.g., User, Place).
-Retrieving objects from files or databases.
+- Retrieving objects from files or databases.
-Performing operations on objects (e.g., counting, computing stats).
+- Performing operations on objects (e.g., counting, computing stats).
-Updating object attributes.
+- Updating object attributes.
-Deleting objects.
+- Deleting objects.
-Resources

 ### Learning resources